funai/deltaview/README.md

 ## The Webpage Screenshot Problem

 Traditional image diffing tools struggle with webpage screenshots because they perform pixel-by-pixel comparisons.
-This creates a critical issue: **when a full-width element is inserted or removed from a webpage, all pixels below that element shift vertically, causing the entire lower portion of the image to be marked as "different" even though the content is identical — just repositioned**.
+This creates a critical issue: when a full-width element is inserted or removed from a webpage, all pixels below that element shift vertically, causing the entire lower portion of the image to be marked as "different" even though the content is identical — just repositioned.

 Delta View solves this by treating each row of pixels as a "line" and using Git's intelligent diff algorithms to detect content that has moved rather than changed, producing clean, readable diffs that highlight actual content changes rather than mere positional shifts.